kaisenlinux/manpages-dev/category/Hardware/fio.md

                             Read and write using device DAX to a persistent memory device (e.g., /dev/dax0.0) through the PMDK libpmem library.

                      external
                             Prefix to specify loading an external I/O engine object file.
 Append the engine filename, e.g. `ioengine=external:/tmp/foo.o'  to  load  ioengine  `foo.o'  in
                             `/tmp'.
 The path can be either absolute or relative.
 See `engines/skeleton_external.c' in the fio source for details of writing an external I/O engine.

                      filecreate
                             Simply  create  the files and do no I/O to them.
 You still need to set filesize so that all the accounting still occurs, but no actual I/O will be done other than creating the file.

                      filestat
                             Simply do stat() and do no I/O to the file.
 You need to set 'filesize' and 'nrfiles', so that files will be created.
 This engine is to  measure  file  lookup and meta data access.

+                     filedelete
+                            Simply delete files by unlink() and do no I/O to the file.
+You need to set 'filesize' and 'nrfiles', so that files will be created.
+This engine is to measure file delete.

                      libpmem
                             Read and write using mmap I/O to a file on a filesystem mounted with DAX on a persistent memory device through the PMDK libpmem library.